Kidney Transplant in Nigeria

 The cost of a kidney transplant varies on a number of factors, including;

 Feel free to call us for free Kidney Transplant cost quotation.

 • Negative effects of drugs used to stop transplant rejection

 • Loss of a transplanted kidney due to patient's immunity

 Treatment for Patients with Kidney Transplants

-After receiving a kidney transplant, you might need to spend another three to seven days in the hospital.
+After receiving a kidney transplant, you might need to spend another seven to ten days in the hospital.
 For one to two months, you could need frequent blood tests and strict doctor monitoring.

 • Can I live a normal life after having a kidney transplant?
-The quality of life following a kidney transplant is how?
+How is the quality of life following a kidney transplant ?

 • Can I have a kidney transplant and have my body reject it?

 An individual who has had a kidney transplant may occasionally reject the new organ.
 Inferred from this is that their immune system attacks the new kidney since it perceives it as a foreign object.